brycejohnston/awesome-agriculture/README.md

 # Awesome Agriculture [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of awesome open source software for Agriculture.
+> A curated list of awesome open source technology for agriculture, farming, and gardening.

 [Agriculture](https://en.wikipedia.org/wiki/Agriculture) is the science and art of cultivating plants and livestock for food and materials.